mikke89/RmlUiDoc/pages/rcss/visual_formatting_model_details.md

 * For an inline non-replaced box, any `auto`{:.value} margins are set to '0'. `width`{:.prop} is ignored.
 * For an inline replaced box, `auto`{:.value} margins are set to '0'.
 A `width`{:.prop} of `auto`{:.value} is set to the element's intrinsic width.
-* For a block box, the formula `margin-left + border-left-width + padding-left + 'width' + padding-right + border-right-width + margin-right = containing block width` must hold true.
+* For a block box, the formula `margin-left + border-left-width + padding-left + 'content width' + padding-right + border-right-width + margin-right = containing block width` must hold true.
 If `width`{:.prop} is `auto`{:.value}, then any `auto`{:.value} margins are set to '0' and the box width is set to the appropriate value.
 Otherwise, the inequality in the equation is split evenly between the auto-margins.

 This is different from the CSS equation in the following ways: